Serverless5GC: Private 5G Core Deployment via a Procedure-as-a-Function Architecture: Evaluation

 Due to the batched UE arrival model (Section~\ref{sec:evaluation}), the first 100-UE batch arrives within 2\,s, overlapping with the 4\,s pod recreation window.
 In the low scenario, every UE is affected.
 In medium, high, and burst scenarios, only the first batch (10--20\%) overlaps with cold-start; the remaining 80--90\% hit warm replicas.

 Table~\ref{tab:coldstart-comparison} presents the results.
-In the low scenario (100~UEs, single batch), all UEs arrive during the 4\,s pod recreation window, yielding an 11$\times$ median latency increase (5{,}037\,ms vs.\ 463\,ms warm).
-In multi-batch scenarios (500--1{,}000~UEs), only the first 100-UE batch overlaps with cold-start; since 80--90\% of UEs arrive after pods have initialized, the median is comparable to or below the warm baseline ($\Delta$\,p50 of $-$40 to $-$145\,ms).
-The cold-start cohort is visible in the tail: p95 increases by 1{,}570--2{,}297\,ms relative to warm p95, and p99 reaches 10{,}873\,ms in the high scenario.
+The critical metric is p99: it captures the tail where UEs arrive while pods are still initializing, and it must remain below the 15\,s NAS T3510 retransmission timer.
+In the low scenario (100~UEs, single batch), all UEs arrive within the 4\,s pod recreation window; p99 reaches 5{,}938\,ms, consuming 39.6\% of the T3510 budget.
+In multi-batch scenarios (500--1{,}000~UEs), only the first 100-UE batch overlaps with cold-start; $\Delta$\,p99 ranges from $+$690\,ms (medium) to $+$1{,}402\,ms (burst), peaking at 10{,}873\,ms in the high scenario (72.5\% of budget).

-The key finding is that there is zero NAS timeouts.
-Across all 12 cold-start runs, the system achieves \textit{100\% registration success} with no T3510 timer expirations.
-The worst-case p99 of 10{,}873\,ms consumes 72.5\% of the 15\,s T3510 budget.
-The system converges to warm-start performance within 4--5\,seconds, enabled by lightweight Go binaries (15\,MB RSS per replica) and local image caching.
+Across all 12 cold-start runs, the system achieves \textit{100\% registration success} without T3510 timer expirations.
+The system converges to warm-start performance within 4--5\,seconds, possible by the small memory footprint of each function (approximately 15\,MB) and local container image caching.